jpeper/clair-ubuntu/README.md

 # clair-ubuntu
-Repository used for storing data relevant to the clair unbuntu project.
+Repository used for storing files relevant to the clair unbuntu project.
 Created on 2016-10-20.